 The blue-suited professional sitting to Chris’ left muttered, “The gate attendant better wake up.
 Those dopes have to get another mechanic working on that engine pronto!
 That’s a critical path task.
 Without working engines, we won’t go anywhere!”

-The thoroughly wrinkled passenger across the aisle growled, “Nah, that captain and his crew all keep looking at their watches.
+The thoroughly wrinkled passenger across the aisle growled, “Nah, that captain and his crew sitting near the gate keep looking at their watches.
 I bet they are about to go off duty.
 Without a crew, we won’t go anywhere.
-Getting a new crew is what that gate attendant should work on instead of reading a magazine.
+Getting a new crew is what that gate attendant should work on.
 That’s the critical path.”

-Feigning ignorance, Chris Pimbock asked, “How do you know what’s on the project critical path?
+Feigning ignorance, Chris Pimbock asked, “How do you know what’s on the critical path?

 Chris casually looked over the boarding area at gate #63 and the tarmac.
 The fight crew was still sitting in the corner chatting.
-A food truck sat on the tarmac with the driver reading a magazine.
-A fuel truck waited with the driver watching the mechanic.
-The gate attendant had left her station and gone to help at the next gate, #61, to get the passengers for that flight checked-in and on board.
+A food truck was sitting on the tarmac with the driver reading a magazine.
+A fuel truck waited and that driver was watching the mechanic.
+The gate attendant had left her station and gone to help at the next gate, #61.
+She was helping get the passengers for that flight checked-in and on board.

-The rumpled guy shouted at Chris, “Is that stupid gate attendant gonna get more mechanics?
+The rumpled guy mumbled to Chris, “Is that stupid gate attendant gonna get more mechanics?
 Wait, look the food truck just drove off.
 That gate attendant is an idiot; ignoring us and working at another gate!
 Now we’ll have to wait even longer for another food truck while she helps her buddy at the next gate.”

 Chris said, “Ahh, give the woman some credit, she knows what she is doing.”